zylix666/RobotSDK/README.md

 USD1 per device.
 Copyright (C) LEADERG Co., Ltd.
 Free of charge for noncommercial purposes.
-We need your support to make this SDK better.
 Please contact LEADERG to buy licenses for commercial purposes. (http://www.leaderg.com/license)
 THIS SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY.